Teddy Wilson: Café Society

-Wilson formed his own short-lived big band in 1939, then led a sextet at Café Society from 1940 to 1944.
+After the demise of his big band, Wilson formed a sextet that performed at Café Society from 1940 to 1944.
+There, he led jazz shows called "chamber jazz" with a dance orchestra composed of himself, Frankie Newton, Ed Hall, and Billie Holiday.
 He was dubbed the "Marxist Mozart" by Howard "Stretch" Johnson due to his support for left-wing causes: he performed in benefit concerts for The New Masses journal and for Russian War Relief, and he chaired the Artists' Committee to elect Benjamin J. Davis (a New York City council member running on the Communist Party USA ballot line).
-In the 1950s, Wilson taught at the Juilliard School.
-Wilson can be seen appearing as himself in the motion pictures Hollywood Hotel (1937) and The Benny Goodman Story (1955).
-He also worked as music director for the Dick Cavett Show.
+Later, the FBI suspended Wilson's performing activities on broadcast, radio, and social activities alleging that he was involved in Communism.